ARTICLE

 1) Population reduction rate

-A species is classified as vulnerable if its population has declined between 30 and 50 percent.
-This decline is measured over 10 years or three generations of the species, whichever is longer.
+A species is classified as vulnerable if its population has between 30% and 50%.
+This decline is measured over 10 years or three of the species, whichever is longer.
 A generation is the period of time between the birth of an animal and the time it is able to reproduce.
-Mice are able to reproduce when they are about one month old.
-Mouse populations are mostly tracked over 10-year periods.
-An elephant's generation lasts about 15 years.
-So, elephant populations are measured over 45-year periods.
+Mice are able to reproduce when they are about six weeks old.
+Because this time is so short, mouse populations are mostly tracked over 10-year periods.
+An Asian elephant's generation lasts about 14 years, so Asian elephant (Elephas maximus) populations are measured over 45-year periods.

 2) Geographic range

-A species is vulnerable if its “extent of occurrence” is estimated to be less than 20,000 square kilometers (7,722 square miles).
+A species is characterized as vulnerable if its “” is estimated to be less than 20,000 square kilometers (7,722 square miles).
 An extent of occurrence is the smallest area that could contain all sites of a species’ population.
 If all members of a species could survive in a single area, the size of that area is the species’ extent of occurrence.

-A species is also classified as vulnerable if its “area of occupancy” is estimated to be less than 2,000 square kilometers (772 square miles).
+A species is also classified as vulnerable if its “” is estimated to be less than 2,000 square kilometers (772 square miles).
 An area of occupancy is where a specific population of that species resides.
-This area is often a breeding or nesting site in a species range.
+This area is often a breeding or in a species’ range.

 3) Population size

-Species with fewer than 10,000 mature individuals are vulnerable.
-The species is also vulnerable if that population declines by at least 10 percent within 10 years or three generations, whichever is longer.
+Species with fewer than 10,000 mature individuals are considered vulnerable.
+A species is also categorized as vulnerable if its population declines by at least 10% within 10 years or three generations, whichever is longer.

 4) Population restrictions

 Population restriction is a combination of population and area of occupancy.
-A species is vulnerable if it is restricted to less than 1,000 mature individuals or an area of occupancy of less than 20 square kilometers (8 square miles).
+A species is considered vulnerable if it is restricted to less than 1,000 mature individuals.

 Vulnerable Species: Ethiopian Banana Frog

-The Ethiopian banana frog (Afrixalus enseticola) is a small frog native to high-altitude areas of southern Ethiopia.
-It is a vulnerable species because its area of occupancy is less than 2,000 square kilometers (772 square miles).
-The extent and quality of its forest habitat are in decline.
-Threats to this habitat include forest clearance, mostly for housing and agriculture.
+The Ethiopian banana frog (Afrixalus enseticola) is a small frog native to high- areas in southern Ethiopia.
+It is a vulnerable species, because the extent and quality of its forest habitat are in decline.
+One of the main threats to this habitat is forest clearance, mostly for housing and agriculture.

-Galapagos kelp (Eisenia galapagensis) is a type of seaweed only found near the Galapagos Islands in the Pacific Ocean.
-Galapagos kelp is classified as vulnerable because its population has declined more than 10 percent over 10 years.
+Galápagos (Eisenia galapagensis) is a type of only found near the Galápagos Islands in the Pacific Ocean.
+Galápagos kelp is classified as vulnerable because its population has declined by 30% and 50% in 10 years.

 Endangered Species